EdwardGold67/PyPoll_Challenge.py/README.md

 ---
 ## Election Audit Results
 ### Election Outcomes
 The first step in my audit after importing the csv and os was to link the election results csv to python by assigning a variable to load a file from a path.
 Following that step I assigned a variable to save the file to a path.
 Reading and writing data, I performed calculations on the vote count and used conditional statements and loops to calculate the results.
-The following bullet points contain the election audit results
+The following bullet points contain the election audit results:
 * Total votes in election: 369,711
 * The three candidates were Charles Casper Stockham, Diana DeGette and Raymon Anthony Doane
   * Charles Capser Stockham recieved 85,213 votes (23% of the total votes)